 - Yes.
 However, this travel must be a necessary part of a project concerned with biodiversity preservation.

 Do you fund school gardens or arboretums?

-- No. Sorry, we haven’t enough money for all the requests for developing kitchen, bush, sensory, Indigenous or similar garden projects or arboretums either in schools or elsewhere in the community.
+- No. Sorry, we haven’t enough money for all the requests for developing kitchen, bush, sensory, bush kinder, Indigenous or similar garden projects or arboretums either in schools or elsewhere in the community.

 Do you fund fencing, weed and pest control and tree planting?

 - No. There is funding for this kind of on-ground work available from government bodies.
 We are too small to be able to support this kind of work all the way around Australia.

 Do you fund buildings?